Foundations of Philosophy

 Mid-Term Exam 2 (20%): This exam will focus on the central problems of metaphysics.
 It will expect that you can articulate the basic metaphysical problems posed by the early pre-socratic thinkers and can generally explain how Plato and Aristotle responded to these problems.

-Final Exam (25%): The cumulative final exam will include short fact based questions, quotation identification, and essay responses on core concepts and problems discussed during the course of the semester.
+Final Exam (30%): The longer, cumulative final exam will include short fact based questions, quotation identification, argument analysis, and essay responses on core concepts and problems discussed during the course of the semester.

 Final Grade Distribution